 As a result of low interest rates, you have experienced a decline in earnings from bonds and cash investments.
 However, you may not be aware that low interest rates are a good thing if you make certain types of charitable gifts.
 The benefit is a larger charitable deduction.

 Each month the IRS publishes an interest rate to be used in determining the charitable deduction from certain types of gift arrangements.
 This interest rate is based on the average previous month’s return on certain federal obligations.
-In August, the rate dipped to a historic low 1.0 percent.
-Since an individual can use the published rate for the month in which the gift is made or for either of the two immediately-preceding months, the 1.0 percent rate could be elected at least through October.
-Even if the rate should rise slightly after that, it is expected to remain quite low for the balance of the year.
+In August 2012, the rate dipped to a historic low 1.0 percent.
+Since an individual can use the published rate for the month in which the gift is made or for either of the two immediately-preceding months, the 1.0 percent rate could have been elected at least through October.
+The rate remained quite low for the balance of the year.

 The two types of gifts that are more appealing when the IRS rate is low are (1) the charitable lead annuity trust and (2) a transfer of title to a residence or farm, retaining the right to continue using it.